 Medical schools pay particular attention to your overall GPA, math/science GPA, and MCAT score.
 You must also demonstrate a clear motivation to pursue a career in health care and are encouraged to shadow and/or volunteer in clinical settings.
 Leadership experience, community service and appropriate extracurricular activities benefit your application.
 Communication skills (both written and verbal) and interpersonal skills are also important and should be evident in your application and supporting letters.

 Yes.
-All Medical Scholars who plan to matriculate to medical school are required to take the MCAT between April of junior year and September of senior year.
-Scholars do not need to achieve a certain minimum score on the MCAT; however, they are expected to put forth their best effort on the examination.
+All Medical Scholars who plan to matriculate to medical school are required to take the MCAT and achieve a score of at least 500 between April of junior year and September of senior year.

 Yes; however, Medical Scholars who are conditionally accepted to SLU School of Medicine and apply to outside medical schools will forfeit their guaranteed seat.
 If such a student then wishes to be reconsidered for admission, he or she must follow the regular application process for Saint Louis University School of Medicine.